Open-Turing-Project/TuringDocs/markdown/pic_draw.md

             Pic.Draw (picID, x, y, picCopy)
         end for
         Pic.Free (picID)
-##Status
+## Status
 Exported qualified.

 This means that you can only call the function by calling **Pic.Draw**, not by calling **Draw**.

-##See also
+## See also
-[view_update.html](View.Update) for information on howto produce smooth animation.
+[View.Update](view_update.html) for information on howto produce smooth animation.

-[pic_drawspecial.html](Pic.DrawSpecial) for information on howto make pictures appear using special effects such as wipes and slides.
+[Pic.DrawSpecial](pic_drawspecial.html) for information on howto make pictures appear using special effects such as wipes and slides.

-[pic_drawframes.html](Pic.DrawFrames) for information on howto display multiple frame images such as are obtained from GIF files.
+[Pic.DrawFrames](pic_drawframes.html) for information on howto display multiple frame images such as are obtained from GIF files.